rmadamanchi/gotraining/docs/labs.md

 I created the `Developer` and `Deployer` types, picked a random developer to develop each system, and picked a random deployer to deploy the system to each environment.

-Now, I've been asked to support special systems which an only be handled by specialists, The specialists can develop and deploy systems.
+Now, I've been asked to support secret systems which can only be handled by specialists, The specialists can develop and deploy systems.
 So, I created a `Specialist` type that can develop and deploy systems.
 My code won't compile anymore.

 Please help me fix the code.
 I heard I need to use interfaces for these kinds of things.